snowblind-/f5-agility-labs-nginx/docs/class13/class13.rst

 Module 3:

-After using Module 2 above, we will dive deeper into some DoS attacks against NGNIX NAP
+After using Module 2 above, we will dig in to tools to automate changes to the environment.

 .. toctree::
    :maxdepth: 1